cardboard-iguana/cardboard-iguana.com/notes/gemini-compatible-markdown.md

 This all actually suggests that 57 – 62 characters is a reasonable target for wrapping (I kind of wish it was 72, but *c’est la vie*).

+### Tables

+The md2gmn utility handles tables by converting them into code blocks, which works for my purposes.

 ## Links & Images

 Gemini doesn’t support Markdown links or images, though tools like md2gmn can handle the conversion into Gemini’s format.